 Studies show that 90% of executives believe the long-term success of their organization depends on innovation.
-However, research also shows that most employees feel their organization isn’t really fostering open innovation.
+However, research also shows that most employees feel their organization isn’t really fostering innovation.
 This disconnect reveals that there are barriers to innovation that aren’t being addressed.

 Sometimes these things aren’t addressed because the right people in the organization aren’t fully committed to innovation.
 Sometimes it’s because the culture is hardened – too many people are focused on the “way it’s always been done”.
 Sometimes it’s simply because daily workers are getting tasks done, and there are no dedicated resources available to review processes and promote new ideas.

 Regardless, innovation is vital to success.
 Here are 10 barriers to innovation that organizations commonly face, and how they can be addressed.

 This common barrier to innovation involves no one wanting to take responsibility for reviewing the way things are done and suggesting new ideas.
 Generally, managers see people with this attitude as lazy, but there are usually other forces at work.
 Consider whether your culture punishes failure harshly, and what happens to those who go out on a limb.
 If risk-taking isn’t rewarded, your employees are not going to put their neck out for a new idea.

 Another common barrier to innovation is worrying about idea ownership.
 If your company culture only rewards individuals, rather than teams, than everyone involved in a new idea will want ownership.
 This can cause conflict and eliminate innovation.
 Instead, focus on rewarding teams and groups that work together to bring ideas forward.
 This will help reduce the focus on ownership.